pathull/SunCheck/README.md

 <img src="https://user-images.githubusercontent.com/94504789/208973620-088d944a-957a-4b3c-be8e-da44850ace58.png" width="200" height="200" />
 </p>

-SunCheck is a health app that let's users search the weather in their city and track estimated Vitamin-D consumption.
+SunCheck is a health app that let's users search the weather in their city and track their estimated Vitamin-D consumption.
 Users can export a report for personal record keeping or to send to a health provider.

 ## Screenshots